 You get over it without ever telling your husband how much it really bothers you when he doesn’t help around the house.
 It’s pretty impossible to change when you’re not aware a problem exists.

 8. He has checked out of the relationship

 The worst possible scenario is that he has checked out of the relationship.
 And I don’t mean because of mental illness or depression.

 Has there been an issue of infidelity within the marriage?
 Have there been arguments about finances or other main causes of break-ups?

 If your marriage has gotten to the point where not only is your husband not helping out around the house, but you guys barely communicate with each other then he may have checked out of the relationship.

 If you are experiencing these types of major issues and you both want to save the marriage, couples counseling may be in order.

-The great news is that many of these reasons for your husband not helping with chores can be worked out through proper communication.
+The great news is that many of these reasons can be worked out through proper communication.
 Coming to an understanding about division of household chores prior to beginning your life together is the most ideal situation but some of us are already in the thick of it.

 We eventually came up with a division of chores that worked for the both of us.
 We periodically need to revisit our chore plan when things begin to decline.
 But we have become better with listening to each other and communicating in order to get back on the right track.